AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 The No-Show Bond is paid for using [REP](#rep) by the [Market Creator](#market-creator) during [Market](#market) creation.
 If the [Designated Reporter](#designed-reporter) submits a [Report](#report) during the [Designated Reporting Phase](#designated-reporting-phase), the Bond is refunded to the Market Creator.
 If the Designated Reporter fails to Report during the Designated Reporting Phase, then the No-Show Bond is applied as Stake on the [Tentative Outcome](#tentative-outcome) Reported by the [First Public Reporter](#first-public-reporter).
 If the Tentative Outcome selected by the First Public Reporter becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show Bond.
 If the Tentative Outcome selected by the First Public Reporter is [Disputed](#disputed) and then still becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show Bond plus an additional 50% of the Bond amount.
 This actually allows for someone to stake 0 REP for the [First Public Report](#first-public-report) because the Bond is added to whatever is staked.
 This means someone without any REP has the potential to Report and if the Market is eventually [Finalized](#finalized-market) the way that person Reported, then they can earn REP without having to purchase any.
 (Note that they will have to pay the gas cost to submit the Report.)

 !!!TBD!!!
-Update calculations (see Universe.calculateFloatingValue) During the very first [Dispute Window](#dispute-window) after launch, the No-Show Bond will be set at 0.35 REP. As with the [Validity Bond](#validity-bond), the No-Show Bond is adjusted up or down, targeting a 1% no-show rate with a floor of 0.35 REP. Specifically, we let ρ be the proportion of Markets in the previous Dispute Window whose Designated Reporters failed to Report on time, and we let b<sub>r</sub> be amount of the No-Show Bond from the previous Dispute Window.
+Update calculations (see Formulas.calculateFloatingValue) During the very first [Dispute Window](#dispute-window) after launch, the No-Show Bond will be set at 0.35 REP. As with the [Validity Bond](#validity-bond), the No-Show Bond is adjusted up or down, targeting a 5% no-show rate with a floor of 0.35 REP. Specifically, we let ρ be the proportion of Markets in the previous Dispute Window whose Designated Reporters failed to Report on time, and we let b<sub>r</sub> be amount of the No-Show Bond from the previous Dispute Window.
 Then the amount of the No-Show Bond for the current Dispute Window is max &#123;0.35, b<sub>r</sub>f(ρ)&#125;.

 ## Number of Ticks

 A [Market's](#market) Number of Ticks can be thought of as the number of possible prices, or [Ticks](#tick), between the [Minimum Display Price](#minimum-display-price) and [Maximum Display Price](#maximum-display-price) for that Market.
 It is also the amount of [attoETH](#atto-prefix) that must be escrowed with the Market contract to purchase a single [Complete Set](#complete-set) of indivisible [Shares](#share) for a Market.
 Each Outcome in the [Payout Set](#payout-set) of an [Invalid](#invalid-outcome) Market is set to the Number of Ticks divided by the number of Outcomes (in order to ensure that the holders of each type of [Share](#share) in the Market receive the same payout during [Settlement](#settlement)).

 After Market [Finalization](#finalized-market), each winning Share can be Settled by sending it to the Market contract in exchange for an amount of attoETH equal to the Number of Ticks.
 In the event that the Market Finalizes as Invalid, Shares of Invalid the Market can be returned to the Market contract in exchange for an amount of attoETH equal to Number of Ticks.
-For example, if a 3-Outcome Market with no Creator Fee and 10,000 as the Number of Ticks resolves to Invalid, the Payout Set would be [10000, 0, 0, 0].
+For example, if a 3-Outcome Market with no Creator Fee and 100 as the Number of Ticks resolves to Invalid, the Payout Set would be [100, 0, 0, 0].

 The [attoETH](#atto-prefix) yielded when a Complete Set of Shares is Settled is what [Settlement Fees](#settlement-fees) are extracted from prior to paying out traders for their closed [Positions](#position).
 Settlement Fees are paid proportionally so that the trader set to receive more payout will have to pay more Fees.
 The price of an Order can be set to anywhere between 0 and the Number of Ticks set for the Market.

-For Yes/No and Categorical Markets, the Number of Ticks is always set to 10,000.
+For Yes/No and Categorical Markets, the Number of Ticks is always set to 100.
 For Scalar Markets, the Number of Ticks is determined implicitly by the range and precision set by the Market Creator, and must be evenly divisible by 2.
 In particular, the Number of Ticks equals (rangeMax - rangeMin) / precision.
 For example, if the Market Creator sets the range of Outcomes to `[-10, 30]` and the precision to 0.01, then the Number of Ticks equals (30-(-10)) / 0.01, or 4,000.

 ## Open Interest